wirbel-at-vdr-portal/bitmap-clock/README.md

 * check SPI speed -> done.
 No problem at all, the default of 32MHz runs nice.
 Setting it SPI clk to 80MHz doesn't change anything - to be measured.
 * 20250223: first successful firmware.
 IPS displays are actually GREAT in terms of display angle.
 * 20250225: RTC works.
 Showing actual time now on display.
+* 20250226: NTP via wifi works nice.
+About 22% available memory for a demo sketch; but dealing with WiFi interruptions to be integrated.

 ![Prototype](doc/Prototype.png)